 "Freight mobility" involves many issues.
 It can rightly be considered to include topics as diverse as the cost of moving freight, the availability of alternative modes for carrying commodities, the travel time required to move freight between various points, the reliability of those movements, and the volume of those movements.
 Many key attributes of freight mobility lie within the private sector and are outside of the control of the state government to significantly change.

-Because this project was funded to help the FMSIB account for funds received from the state, the scope of this effort was limited to the freight mobility measures that can most directly be affected by state funding.
-As a result, the study was framed to examine the changes in truck volumes, along with changes in average travel time (speed) and truck trip reliability, that result from FMSIB-funded roadway improvements.
+As a result, the study was framed to examine the changes in truck volumes, along with changes in average travel time (speed) and truck trip reliability, that result from publicly funded roadway improvements.

 Although these basic measures (speed and volume) are common to many traffic studies, the collection of truck volumes and truck travel time performance are not typically obtained by existing data collection systems.
-In addition, many FMSIB projects are on urban, arterial roadways, roads that are currently not instrumented to routinely collect traffic congestion information and that are also places where truck data are difficult to collect.
-In addition, many FMSIB urban roadway improvement projects are likely to influence truck drivers' choice of routes for picking up or delivering goods and, consequently, can have far broader impacts on truck trip reliability than simple measurements of the affected roadway segments will capture.
+In addition, many truck-oriented projects are on urban, arterial roadways, roads that are currently not instrumented to routinely collect traffic congestion information and that are also places where truck data are difficult to collect.
+In addition, many urban roadway improvement projects are likely to influence truck drivers' choice of routes for picking up or delivering goods and, consequently, can have far broader impacts on truck trip reliability than simple measurements of the affected roadway segments will capture.

 Therefore, the heart of the study was to investigate new ways to collect truck travel performance information that were both low in cost and robust in their ability to describe that travel.
-More specifically, given the limited funding available for this study, efforts were concentrated on measuring the travel times experienced by trucks operating in normal service, so that travel time changes that resulted from FMSIB improvements could be measured.
+More specifically, given the limited funding available for this study, efforts were concentrated on measuring the travel times experienced by trucks operating in normal service, so that travel time changes that resulted from truck-focused improvements could be measured.

 Although truck volumes are also important, little new research has been conducted in the collection of truck volume data, so testing and evaluation of new truck counting techniques was not required as part of this project.
-This report does include a discussion of how to use the state-of-the-art to collect the truck volume information needed to measure the performance of FMSIB projects.
+This report does include a discussion of how to use the state-of-the-art to collect the truck volume information needed to measure the performance of truck-oriented projects.